 Patch removal process

-The removal process of a patch will depend on three main factors.
-The type of patch, how the patch was attached to the fabric (iron-on or sewed on etc) & the material the fabric is made from.
+To remove a patch will depend on three factors.
+The type, how it was attached to the fabric (iron on or sewed on etc) & the material the fabric is made from.

 What to do with residue after removal?